EliSacch/booking-api/README.md

 - The code to get the date corresponding to six months from today is taken from [Stackoverflow](https://stackoverflow.com/questions/546321/how-do-i-calculate-the-date-six-months-from-the-current-date-using-the-datetime)

+- The code to dispaly a foreignkey field name/title instead of the id (in serializer) is taken from [Stackoverflow](https://stackoverflow.com/questions/52491330/how-to-get-foreignkey-field-name-instead-of-id-in-django-rest-framework)

 - The code to ####### is taken from [Link]()

 ### Content